RlabsLLC/EchOS_Canary/README.md

 ---

-## To get the canary build, contact Robolabs: robolabsllc@gmail.com
+## To get the latest canary build, contact Robolabs: robolabsllc@gmail.com

+---
+**Previous Versions are free do download.**